ryanp543/portfolio/_pages/aptmaker.md

     title: "The team"
 ---

-The apartment makerspace was a project I was fortunate to play a part of when I took 2.739J, a product design course at MIT that is offered to mechanical engineers, business students at Sloan, Harvard students, and Rhode Island School of Design students.
+The apartment makerspace was a project I was fortunate to play a part of when I took 2.739J, a product design course at MIT that is offered to mechanical engineers, business students at Sloan, Harvard students, and Rhode Island School of Design (RISD) students.
 The idea was to provide a compact, sturdy workbench for small spaces like city apartments.
 Our final prototype was quite polished, and I was proud to contribute to a group that worked so well together.
 We even filed a provisional patent on it!
-My role was mainly in CAD and manufacturing, but I also played a role in collecting customer feedback and writing the patent.
+My role was mainly in CAD (I designed all of it while getting my groupmates' feedback) and manufacturing, but I also played a role in collecting customer feedback and writing the patent.

 {% include gallery caption="The apartment makerspace workbench." %}